jasimuddinevan/todo-app-for-pc/README.md

 3. Click "Add Task" or press Enter to add the task
 4. To mark a task as complete, click the checkbox next to it
 5. To edit a task, double-click on it
-6. To delete a task, select it and click "Delete Task"
+6. To delete a task, select it and click "Delete Task."

 ## Developer